 George W. Bush may have won the debate on style last week, but he often was beaten on policy, especially when it came to Al Gore’s charge that his tax plan is skewed to the wealthy 1 percent of taxpayers.
 Bush cannot allow Gore to run all over him with the same argument tonight.
-Here are the themes Bush should emphasize in answering Gore’s assault on his tax plan:
+Here are the themes Bush should emphasize in answering Gore’s assault on his tax plan: 1) EVERYONE.

-1) EVERYONE.
-Across-the-board tax-rate cuts promote economic growth and expand the economic pie for everyone.
+.
 To make this point, Bush needs to make the connection between tax cuts and expanded economic prosperity.

 2) MORE REVENUE FROM THE RICH.
 Since upper-income taxpayers pay about a third of tax revenues, any across-the-board cut will give them about a third of the relief — this isn’t favoring them, it’s just even-handed.
 Bush should keep saying that.
 Also, history shows that when wealthy taxpayers get lower rates, they pay an even greater share of tax revenues; before the Reagan tax cuts, the top 1 percent paid about 18 percent of revenues, by 1988 it was 28 percent, and after the 1997 cap-gains tax cut, their share moved up to 33 percent.
 (Nota bene: The top 1 percent are not all “millionaires” as suggested by Gore — the category includes people making about $250,000).